A census of dwarf galaxy satellites around LMC-mass galaxy NGC 2403: The MADCASH survey

 \section{The MADCASH survey}

 In order to probe the satellite population of nearby LMC-mass galaxies, we have undertaken the Magellanic Analogs' Dwarf Companions and Stellar Halos (MADCASH) survey.
 MADCASH is an observational effort to obtain deep, resolved-star maps of the halos of isolated Magellanic Cloud (MC)-mass galaxies.
 To efficiently map large areas to depths at least 1-2 magnitudes below the RGB tip (TRGB) in nearby ($D \lesssim 4$~Mpc) MC analogs requires large field-of-view imagers on large-aperture telescopes.
 For MADCASH, we have used the Dark Energy Camera (DECam) on the Blanco 4-meter at CTIO, and Hyper Suprime-Cam (HSC) on the Subaru 8.2-meter in Hawaii.
 Figure~\ref{fig:lv_gxs} shows the absolute $K$-band luminosity versus distance for all galaxies from the Local Volume catalog of \citet{Karachentsev2013}\footnote{Available at \url{https://www.sao.ru/lv/lvgdb/}.} as small open circles, with colored, filled points representing objects targeted in our MADCASH survey (green squares and blue circles) and a sister program with DECam, the DELVE-DEEP survey \citep[][gray filled diamonds]{drlica-wagner2021}.
-The eleven highlighted points are the only targets with stellar masses within a factor of 3 of either the SMC or LMC, at distances where their individual RGB stars can be resolved, and accessible with either HSC or DECam.
-The combined HSC and DECam datasets will map nearly the entire virial volumes of these 11 hosts.
+The eleven highlighted points are the only targets with stellar masses within a factor of 3 of either the SMC or LMC, at distances where their individual RGB stars can be resolved, and accessible with either HSC or DECam.\footnote{While one can see in Figure~\ref{fig:lv_gxs} that there are more than 11 galaxies in the stellar mass and distance range of our sample selection, many of them do not make it into the final sample for a variety of reasons.
+Many are at declinations too far north to be observed with Subaru.
+In the southern sky, we limit the host sample to those within $D\lesssim2.5$~Mpc; more distant systems would require prohibitive exposure times with the 4-meter Blanco telescope.
+A few objects were removed because of high extinction along their line of sight, and one (NGC~404) was culled from the sample because it has a 2nd-magnitude star only a few arcminutes away.} The combined HSC and DECam datasets will map nearly the entire virial volumes of these 11 hosts.
 The properties of the systems we have observed with Subaru+HSC are given in Table~\ref{tab:targetlist}; DECam results will be presented in separate work.
 In this particular paper, we provide a systematic look at the results from a deep survey of the halo of NGC~2403 with HSC; a comprehensive census of satellites in all four systems from Table~\ref{tab:targetlist} will appear in future work.